A general formula for the index of depth stability of edge ideals: Generalized ear decomposition

 \section{Generalized ear decomposition}

 In this section we want to estimate the order $|\a|$ of a matching-covered parallelization $G^\a$ in terms of $G$.
-For this we need the characterization of matching-covered bipartite graph in terms of ear decomposition.
+For this we need a characterization of matching-covered bipartite graph in terms of ear decomposition.

-An {\it ear decomposition} of a connected graph is a partition of the edges into a sequence of paths $L_1,...,L_r$ such that $L_1$ is a cycle and $L_i$, $i \ge2$, meets $L_1+\cdots+L_{i-1}$ only at the endpoints.
-Note that a cycle is a closed path whose endpoints coincide.
+An {\it ear decomposition} of a connected graph is a partition of the edges into a sequence of paths $L_1,...,L_r$ such that $L_1$ is a cycle and $L_i$, $i \ge2$, meets $L_1+\cdots+L_{i-1}$ exactly at the endpoints of $L_i$.
+Note that an open path has two endpoints and a cycle is a closed path whose endpoints coincide.
 The paths $L_1,...,L_r$ are called {\it ears} of the decomposition.
 An ear is called even or odd if it has even or odd length, respectively.
 For convenience, we denote the partition by $L_1+\cdots+L_r$.
 A connected graph has an ear decomposition if and only if it is {\it 2-edge connected}, i.e. it remains connected after removing any edge \cite{Ro}.

 \begin{Theorem} \cite[Theorem 4.1.6]{LP} A connected bipartite graph is matching-covered if and only if it has an ear decomposition with only one even ear. \end{Theorem}

 The original result \cite[Theorem 4.1.6]{LP} uses a different definition of ear decomposition which requires $L_1$ to be an edge and $L_2$ meets $L_1$ in two endpoints.
 It says that a connected bipartite graph is matching-covered if and only if there is such an ear decomposition without even ears.
 In that case, $L_1+L_2$ is an even cycle, which together with the other ears form an ear decomposition with only one even ear.